Questions for Gun-Control Advocates

 This involves a simple understanding of human nature.
 It's not rocket science.
 Crimes involving guns are often much worse in areas where law-abiding people are restricted in their right to keep and bear arms.
 Criminals target such areas.
 You do not need a degree in criminal psychology to understand this obvious reality of human nature.

-4. Isn't removing weapons from a law-abiding individual, who has committed no crime, a form of property theft?
+4. Isn't removing a weapon from a law-abiding individual, who has committed no crime, a form of property theft?

 Yes, an individual has no right to disarm anyone unless they are acting in self-defense (or defense of others).
 Therefore, it is only under such circumstances and after due process of law, that property can be removed from an individual.